SakuraComputing/liverpool-kendo/README.md

 ## Deployment

 The application is deployed to Heroku.
-This is part of the pipeline and needs
+This is not part of the pipeline as this goes live, instead run deploy.sh from the project root.